GeorgDangl/eeE-BIM-API/doc/repository-services-01/model_service_update.md

 ---|--
 *description* | Freely updateable
 *domain_id* | The model will be reassigned to an **existing** domain in same project.
-*domain_name* | If multimodel domain autocreate is enabled, the model will be assigned to a **new** domain in same project.
+*domain_name* | If  domain autocreate is enabled, the model will be assigned to a **new** domain in same project.
 If domain name exists, the model will be reassigned to found domain in stead.
 *model_name* | If **name locking** is used, the name cannot be changed.
 If not, it is freely updateable *model_type* | If model is stored as **file/blob** this field is freely updateable.
 If the model is stored according to an implemented database schema like IFC or similar, the type cannot be changed
-*multimodel_id* | The model will be moved to an **existing** multimodel in same project.
-*multimodel_name* | If multimodel autocreate is enabled, the model will be moved to a **new** multimodel in same project.
-If multimodel name already exists, the model is moved in stead.
 *schema_url*| Freely updateable

 Other fields cannot be updated.
 Some error conditions: